Import.io vs In-house Scraping:

 Import.io

-Monitoring + self-healing; managed option available
+Monitoring and self-healing included; managed option available

-Managed service can own the delivery end-to-end
+Managed service can own end-to-end delivery

 In-house scraping